 This intensive 12-month program is designed to provide advanced didactic education with a focused clinical experience so that graduates have the skills and knowledge to provide high-quality care in the specialty of gastroenterology and hepatology in any setting.
 The Practitioner Fellowship Program is integrated with the Division's Gastroenterology & Hepatology Fellowship Program for physicians, so that first-year fellows in both programs receive comparable training experiences.

 The program was created for recent nurse practitioner graduates who are planning a career in the specialty of gastroenterology and hepatology and for practicing nurse practitioners who wish to redirect their careers toward gastroenterology and hepatology.

-The fellowship program is administered by the Department of Medicine, Division of Gastroenterology and Hepatology at the Johns Hopkins School of Medicine.
+The fellowship program is administered by the Division of Gastroenterology and Hepatology of the Johns Hopkins School of Medicine located in Baltimore, Maryland.

 Johns Hopkins Medicine

 Baltimore, MD 21224

 The didactic curriculum includes weekly conferences (Journal Club and Grand Rounds) and monthly morbidity and mortality conferences.
 Fellows will have experience in both inpatient and outpatient settings during their one-year program.